BEK-JEAN STEWART & the society for the Lost

 the push me / pull you of a fucked-up, ultimately destructive love.
 Sometimes, I fear that the only way I can truly love someone is to walk away, and love them from a distance.

 Shanahan’s expert musicality is showcased on this record.
 His skill is heard on drum tracks that hark back to the ‘80s, while his innovative layering of string sounds creates a complex soundscape.
 Glenn Thomson, who played piano and synth sounds, writes of playing on the record:

 I ended up at a light night dance party where, for a small cover charge, I was drugged and then encouraged to dive deep into Smithdom, but not before just saying no to any further offerings.

-Over the course of more than a decade as a solo artist, Stewart’s turbulent yet tender songwriting has showcased the increasing maturity, courage, and complexity of her musicianship.
-Bek-Jean Stewart’s albums demonstrate, time and time again, her capacity for astonishing and moving songwriting.
+Over the course of more than a decade as a solo artist, Stewart’s turbulent yet tender songwriting has showcased the increasing maturity, courage, and complexity of their musicianship.
+Bek-Jean Stewart’s albums demonstrate, time and time again, their capacity for astonishing and moving songwriting.